-The Group and the Company has grouped contracts that are onerous at initial recognition separately from contracts in the same portfolio that are not onerous at initial recognition.
-Groups that were not onerous at initial recognition can also subsequently become onerous if assumptions and experience changes.
-The Group and the Company has established a loss component of the liability for remaining coverage for any onerous group depicting the future losses recognised.
+The Company has grouped contracts that are onerous at initial recognition separately from contracts in the same portfolio that are not onerous at initial recognition.
+Groups that were not onerous at initial recognition can also subsequently become onerous if assumptions and experience changes. the Company has established a loss component of the liability for remaining coverage for any onerous group depicting the future losses recognised.

 A loss component represents a notional record of the losses attributable to each group of onerous takaful certificates (or certificates profitable at inception that have become onerous).
 The loss component is released based on a systematic allocation of the subsequent changes in the fulfilment cash flows to: (i) the loss component; and (ii) the liability for remaining coverage excluding the loss component.
 The loss component is also updated for subsequent changes in estimates of the fulfilment cash flows related to future service.
 The systematic allocation of subsequent changes to the loss component results in the total amounts allocated to the loss component being equal to zero by the end of the coverage period of a group of certificates (since the loss component will have been materialised in the form of incurred claims).
-The Group and the Company uses the proportion on initial recognition to determine the systematic allocation of subsequent changes in future cash flows between the loss component and the liability for remaining coverage excluding the loss component and the liability for remaining coverage excluding the loss component and the liability for remaining coverage excluding the loss component and the liability for remaining coverage excluding the loss component.
+The Company uses the proportion on initial recognition to determine the systematic allocation of subsequent changes in future cash flows between the loss component and the liability for remaining coverage excluding the loss component and the liability for remaining coverage excluding the loss component and the liability for remaining coverage excluding the loss component.